IQTLabs/satcom-relay/README.md

 # Satellite Communication Relay

+## About

 A SATCOM platform for relaying messages in remote locations.
 This project provides a standard interface for messages to be relayed over a Satcom link.
 Initially, this is  using the RockBlock Iridium 9603 satellite modem, but the system is designed to be able to handle any other satcom system designed for small burst data transmissions.

-## About

-## Environment Setup
+## System Design

-The M0 was chosen as the Relay MCU because of its [6 SERCOM interfaces](https://learn.adafruit.com/using-atsamd21-sercom-to-add-more-spi-i2c-serial-ports/creating-a-new-serial).

 ### Board

 - Adafruit Feather M0 Basic [(diagram)](https://cdn-learn.adafruit.com/assets/assets/000/046/244/original/adafruit_products_Feather_M0_Basic_Proto_v2.2-1.png?1504885373)
+    - The M0 was chosen as the Relay MCU because of its [6 SERCOM interfaces](https://learn.adafruit.com/using-atsamd21-sercom-to-add-more-spi-i2c-serial-ports/creating-a-new-serial).

 ### Arduino Libraries